nevans/d_heap/README.md

 With a regular queue, you expect "FIFO" behavior: first in, first out.
 With a stack you expect "LIFO": last in first out.
-With a priority queue, you push elements along with a score and the lowest scored element is the first to be poppsed.
+With a priority queue, you push elements along with a score and the lowest scored element is the first to be popped.
 Priority queues are often used in algorithms for e.g. [scheduling] of timers or bandwidth management, [Huffman coding], and various graph search algorithms such as [Dijkstra's algorithm], [A* search], or [Prim's algorithm].